SehbaAshrafBangalath/soc-detection-engine/README.md

 ## 🧠 Executive Summary

-This project engineers a fully functional Python-based SIEM simulation pipeline that replicates the core detection loop used in enterprise SOC environments.
-The system ingests raw security logs from three independent attack surfaces, normalizes them through a structured parsing layer, evaluates them against modular rule-based detection logic, and produces severity-classified, timestamped alerts — all written from scratch.
+This project engineers a fully functional Python-based SIEM simulation pipeline that replicates the core detection loop used in enterprise SOC environments — built entirely from scratch, without configuring any existing platform.

+The system ingests raw security logs from three independent attack surfaces, normalizes them through a structured parsing layer, evaluates them against modular rule-based detection logic, and produces severity-classified, timestamped alerts — mirroring the detection lifecycle used by Tier-1 and Tier-2 SOC analysts in production environments.

-> **Design Philosophy:** Rather than configuring an existing platform, this system was built from the ground up to demonstrate genuine understanding of *how* SIEM detection engines work — not just how to use them.
+> **Design Philosophy:** Rather than configuring an existing tool, this system was built from the ground up to demonstrate genuine understanding of *how* SIEM detection engines work — not just how to use them.

 **What this project demonstrates:**
 - End-to-end log ingestion, parsing, and normalization pipeline